dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Use Appropriate Containers.

 There is a wide variety of ready-to-use containers in almost any language.
 But it's important to know their underlying storage and performance implications.
 Keep in mind how the data will be accessed and manipulated.
-You should consider not only the time and space complexity of operations with a data structure, but also the HW effects associated with them.
+You should consider not only the time and space complexity of operations with a data structure, but also the hardware effects associated with them.

 By default, stay away from data structures that rely on pointers, e.g. linked lists or trees.
 When traversing elements, they require additional memory accesses to follow the pointers.
 If the maximum number of elements is relatively small and known at compile time, C++ `std::array` might be a better option than `std::vector`.
 If you need associative container, but don't need to store the elements in a sorted order, `std::unordered_map` should be faster than `std::map`.
 A good step-by-step guide for choosing appropriate C++ containers can be found in [@fogOptimizeCpp, Section 9.7 Data structures, and container classes].